torvalds/linux/Documentation/kernel-hacking/locking.rst

 This overlap, where the result depends on the relative timing of multiple tasks, is called a race condition.
 The piece of code containing the concurrency issue is called a critical region.
-And especially since Linux starting running on SMP machines, they became one of the major issues in kernel design and implementation.
+And especially since GNU/Linux starting running on SMP machines, they became one of the major issues in kernel design and implementation.

 Preemption can have the same effect, even if there is only one CPU: by